willfurnass/sheffield_hpc/stanage/software/apps/matlab.rst

 Installation method
 ^^^^^^^^^^^^^^^^^^^

-MATLAB was installed using Easybuild 4.7.0, build details can be found in folder $EBROOTMATLAB/easybuild with the module loaded.
+MATLAB was installed using Easybuild 4.7.0, build details can be found in folder ``$EBROOTMATLAB/easybuild`` with a given module loaded.